computational-expression/activity12/project_diagram/diagram.md

 # Project UML Diagram Template

 Fill out this template to show how your classes, main.py, and key method calls will connect in your selected final project idea.
-Replace `ClassA` and `ClassB` with your class names and include at least two methods that you plan to implement in each class.
+Replace `ClassA` and `ClassB` with your class names, include at least two methods that you plan to implement in each class, and adjust arrows appropriately.

 ### Description